sasagawa888/nprolog/README.md

 Even if you do not specify an option, if there is a file startup.pl in the current directory, OPL loads it and start it.

 ## Goal
 I hope that Prolog will become more popular.
 I hope many people enjoy Prolog.
-OPL aims at easy handling.
+NPL aims at easy handling.

 ## Intaraction